 They don’t realize we’re going to turn it over to them anyway, and go back to bed.

-(BTW, the second set of initials stands for ‘I can’t find my shoes and its making me crazy.’)
+(BTW, the second set of initials stands for I can’t find my shoes and its making me crazy.’)

-The Road to Hell is Paved With Good Intentions can really put you off your Scout code of conduct, confusing you for the rest of your life.
+The road to hell is paved with good intentions can put you off your Scout code of conduct, confusing you forever.
 What happens if you have Bad Intentions, but good things happen anyway?
 This lesson is paved with potholes.

 (We will need to request funding from the Highway Department, and I’m getting sick of constant road closures, but I’m sure the Department had good intentions.)